 Issue a stop work order, withhold the scheduling of inspections and/or the issuance of a Certificate of Occupancy.

-Revoke any permit issued by the City to the applicant for the site in question or any other of the applicant’s sites within the City’s jurisdiction.

 Correct the deficiency or hire a contractor to correct the deficiency.
 The issuance of a permit constitutes a right-of-entry for the City or its contractor to enter upon the construction site for the purpose of correcting deficiencies in erosion control.

 Require reimbursement to the City for all costs incurred in correcting stormwater pollution control deficiencies.
-If payment is not made within thirty (30) days after the City incurs costs, the City will halt all work on the project site and assess any reimbursement costs to the property.
+If payment is not made within thirty (30) days after the City invoice date, the City will halt all work on the project site and assess any reimbursement costs to the property.
 As a condition of the permit, the owner shall waive notice of any assessment hearing to be conducted by the City, concur that the benefit to the property exceeds the amount of the proposed assessment, and waive all rights by virtue of Minnesota Statute 429.081 to challenge the

 amount or validity of assessment.

+Owner and operator are responsible for any fines, penalties and non-compliance fees that may be assessed as the result of failure to do corrective work.
+For city owned projects the operator is exclusively responsible for any fines, penalties and non-compliance fees that may be assessed as the result of failure to do corrective work.

 Subd.
 4. Right of Entry and Inspection.